oculus42/rc.js/README.md

 ----
 *  There is no native column-based filtering.
 *  Columns are inconvenient for interacting with a single record (row).
+*  Lack of 3rd-party library support for columns.

 RC Solutions
 ----